bgbennyboy/DoubleFine-Explorer/README.md

 -   Headlander
 -   Iron Brigade
 -   Massive Chalice
--   Psychonauts (the main .pkg file and the audio .isb files but not the level .ppf files.
+-   Psychonauts 1 (The newer version that's on Steam and GOG.
 See the Limitations section below for more information).
 -   Stacking
 -   The Cave
 -   The Amnesia Fortnight prototypes seem to work but aren't really tested